 The most precious resource we all have, is of course time.
 Each time we present we are using peoples most valuable asset, time.

 We live in such a fast-paced world with so many demands on our time that we scarcely find moments to value the minutes that pass us by so furiously.

 It’s no wonder than one of the greatest sources of anxiety is our fear of wasting our audience’s time.
 We all inherently know that no one has time to listen to us unless we have something worthwhile to say.
-That’s often why so many presenters speak so quickly telling their audience everything they know rather than what their audience actually need to know.
+That’s often why so many presenters speak so quickly, telling their audience everything they know rather, than what their audience actually need to know.

 The following 9 principles will help you to respect your audience.

 A couple of years ago I spent a sizable sum of money to attend a full day conference organised by one of the most established networking organisations in London.
 Their promise was to show me how to, ‘Harness technology for business growth’.
 I spent the entire day listening to some of the biggest and most successful brands in the world tell me how fabulous they were.

 As I was already a customer of most of the them, I learned nothing new and nothing aligned to their promise.